dpoulopoulos/virtml/docs/source/gpu-passthrough.md

     01:00.1 Audio device [0403]: NVIDIA Corporation GA106 High Definition Audio Controller [10de:228e] (rev a1)
     ```

     The PCIe ID of the VGA controller is `10de:2504` and the Audio device is `10de:228e`.
+Take a
-Take a note of these IDs.
+    note of these IDs.
 You will need them later.

-1. Chane the `GRUB_CMDLINE_LINUX_DEFAULT` variable in the `/etc/default/grub` file to include the
+1. Change the `GRUB_CMDLINE_LINUX_DEFAULT` variable in the `/etc/default/grub` file to include the
    following options:

     * `intel_iommu=on`: Enable IOMMU for the integrated GPU.